alexcolls/findme/README.md

 - **[API Documentation](docs/API.md)** - Backend API reference
 - **[Deployment Guide](docs/DEPLOYMENT.md)** - Production deployment instructions
 - **[Migration Guide](docs/MIGRATION.md)** - Database migration and schema management
-- **[Contributing](CONTRIBUTING.md)** - How to contribute to FindMe
+- **[Contributing](CONTRIBUTING.md)** - How to contribute to OneLove

 ## 🤝 Contributing

 We welcome contributions from the community!
-FindMe is free and open source, and we believe in building great software together.
+OneLove is free and open source, and we believe in building great software together.

 Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.